Generic Name: cetuximab (se TUX i mab)

 Before receiving Erbitux, tell your doctor if you have heart rhythm problems, congestive heart failure, breathing problems, coronary artery disease, or low levels of potassium or magnesium in your blood.

-Some people receiving a this medicine have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregiver right away if you feel dizzy, feverish, itchy, or short of breath during the injection.
+Side effects may occur when Erbitux is injected into your vein.
+Tell your caregiver right away if you feel dizzy, feverish, itchy, or short of breath during the infusion.

 Cetuximab has caused life-threatening side effects in a small number of patients.
 Your caregivers will watch you closely after you receive each dose of this medicine.